The Life Cycle of a Grasshopper

 Each POD has 10 – 300 eggs inside it, depending on the species.
 Normally the female grasshopper can lay up to 25 pods.

 During autumn and winter season, the eggs remain underneath (under the sand or leaf litters).
 After TEN months, during summer or spring the eggs hatch and come out as nymph.

 Nymphs look like a adult grasshopper without wings and reproductive organs.

 During the Nymph stage, it sheds its skin FIVE to SIX times to grow into an adult grasshopper.
-And this process is known as MOULTING.
+And this process is known as MOLTING.